kontan/chainchomp.js/readme.md

 **This library is experimental.
 Some vulnerability may be found and the project may abort if unfixable security holes are found.**

+## Abstract

 chainchomp.js is a tool to evaluate untrusted third-party scripts on your web pages in safety.
 This project have the same goal as　[Google Caja](https://code.google.com/p/google-caja/), [ADsafe](http://www.adsafe.org/) or [JSandbox](https://github.com/eligrey/jsandbox).
 However, this library explores a different approach from those projects.

+A sandboxed script runs with small overhead.
+Creating sandboxed function takes 10-20 millisecond if the web page is simple and invocation of the function needs very few additional cost.

+The API is very simple and easy to use.
+You need a calling of only one function `chainchomp()`.
+Usage of the function is very similar to `eval` function.

 ## Usage